-Use your iPad® or iPhone® to browse designs, compare your favorites, and share with friends, family, and clients.
-When it’s time to start planning for that dream build or remodel, our app makes it easy to order samples of Cambria designs that truly inspire you.
+Now samples of every Cambria design are at your fingertips.
+The app for iPad® or iPhone® makes it easy to browse designs, compare favorites, and share with friends, family, and clients.
+When it’s time to start planning for that dream build or remodel, the app is a valuable resource to find Cambria designs that truly inspire.

 Cambria introduces six new designs to its industry-leading design palette.
-Capturing the depth and movement of water over stone, Armitage, Lanseshaw, Hollinsbrook, Bradshaw and Berkeley, join The Waterstone Collection.
-Rosslyn, with its striking metallic golds on a nuanced background of taupe and tan, is the sixth design to join The Jewel Collection.
+Capturing the depth and movement of water over stone, Armitage™, Lanseshaw™, Hollinsbrook™, Bradshaw™, and Berkeley™ join the Waterstone Collection™.
+Rosslyn™, with its striking metallic golds on a nuanced background of taupe and tan, is the sixth design to join the Jewel Collection™.

 Cambria opens its Orlando Distribution Center, serving the fast-growing Florida market.

-Cambria introduces Cambi Dragon, the company mascot.
+Cambria introduces Cambi dragon, the company mascot.
 Cambi begins a rigorous schedule of appearances at sports venues and public events.

-The first issue of Cambria Style magazine, a lifestyle publication for homeowners, designers and other trade partners, is published and distributed nationwide.
+The first issue of Cambria Style magazine, a lifestyle publication for homeowners, designers, and other trade partners, is published and distributed nationwide.

 To keep pace with demand, Cambria opens additional FabShops in Toronto and Cleveland.

-Cambria is named #4 on Entrepreneur Magazine's"Hot 500" list of fastest-growing businesses.
+Cambria is named #4 on Entrepreneur magazine's"Hot 500" list of fastest-growing businesses.
 The annual list recognizes businesses that meet specific criteria, including positive sales and job growth.

 Cambria invests $52 million into its Le Sueur facility, equipping it with the newest processing technology and more than doubling its size to 350,000 square feet.

-Cambria launches an advertising campaign with nationally-syndicated radio host, Paul Harvey, creating widespread awareness in areas of the United States that were not yet familiar with the product.
+Cambria launches an advertising campaign with nationally-syndicated radio host Paul Harvey, creating widespread awareness in areas of the United States that were not yet familiar with the product.

 Cambria opens its Indianapolis FabShop to serve this fast-growing market.